aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 - The vehicle must not be completely destroyed;
 - For a service to be performed, the station cannot be busy with another one.

-## GROUND STATION RULES

-- Must be a land vehicle;
-- The vehicle must have its speed at or close to zero;

 **To repair:**
 - Must have some damage;
 - The engine must be off;
+-
 **To refuel:**
 - Must have had some fuel consumption;
 - The engine must be off;
+-
 **To rearm:**
 - Must have spent some ammunition in the vehicle;

+## GROUND STATION RULES

+- Must be a land vehicle;
+- The vehicle must have its speed at zero or very close to it;

 ## AIR STATION RULES